The Editor in Chief

 Dr. Hitt has authored and coauthored numerous books and journal articles, largely on topics in strategic management and entrepreneurship.
 The Times Higher Education has listed him among the top scholars in economics, finance, and management, and an Academy of Management Perspectives article describes him as one of the top-two management scholars in terms of the impact of his work, both inside and outside of academia.
 He is a former editor of the Academy of Management Journal and a former co-editor of the Strategic Entrepreneurship Journal.
 For several years, he has been listed as a Thomson Reuters Highly Cited Researcher, a classification which identifies scholars who are among the top 1% in their field in the number of citations to their published work over the most recent ten-year period.

 Several of his books have been translated into multiple languages.
 He twice received the Texas A&M University AFS Distinguished Achievement Award for Research and has also received the Lifetime Achievement Award for Scholarship from the University’s Mays Business School.
-He has received awards for the best article published in the Academy of Management Journal, Academy of Management Executive, He is a Fellow in the Academy of Management, the Strategic Management Society, and the Academy of International Business.
+He has received awards for the best article published in the Academy of Management Journal, Academy of Management Executive, the Journal of Management, and the Family Business Review.
+He is a Fellow in the Academy of Management, the Strategic Management Society, and the Academy of International Business.
 Additionally, he is a former President of the Academy of Management and of the Strategic Management Society.
 Dr. Hitt is the recipient of honorary doctoral degrees (Doctor Honoris Causa) from the Universidad Carlos III de Madrid, in Spain, and from Jonkoping University, in Sweden.
 He has received the Irwin Outstanding Educator Award, the Career Achievement Award for Distinguished Service, and the Career Achievement Award for Distinguished Educator from the Academy of Management.

 Ramon J. Aldag (Editor in Chief 2014-2019) is the Glen A. Skillrud Family Chair in Business, past Executive Director of the Weinert Center for Entrepreneurship, and past Chair of the Department of Management and Human Resources in the School of Business at the University of Wisconsin-Madison.